Carnagion/dissertation/diss/diss.typ

 = Reflections <section:reflections>

 This project has been an incredibly enjoyable experience for me as a whole.
-It is extremely satisfying to see what I have accomplished, especially considering that I was not familiar with operations research and mathematical modelling at the beginning of the project.
+It is extremely satisfying to see what I have accomplished, especially considering that I was not familiar with operations research and mathematical modelling at the beginning of this project.
 In the process of conducting research and reviewing the literature on runway sequencing and machine scheduling, I have gained a deeper and more thorough understanding of operations research, combinatorial optimisation, mathematical modelling, and artificial intelligence methods like branch-and-bound.
 It has also furthered my interest in these fields, and opened new avenues for further exploration.